Payola: Modus operandi

 Payola is used by record labels to promote their artists, and can be in the form of monetary rewards or other types of reimbursement.
 This can include purchasing advertising, requiring bands to play station-sponsored concerts, or paying stations to hold "meet the band" contests.
-In exchange, the band gains a place on a station's playlist or a lesser-known band of the label may gain air time.
+In exchange, the band gains a place on a station's playlist or a lesser-known band of the label may gain airtime.